johnmathews/johnmathews.github.io.old/content/articles/20170505_aeternity.md

 ## Written in Erlang

-- Erland is normally used for large-scale systems that manage the allocation of scarce network resources (telecoms, banking, instant messaging)
+- [Erlang](https://en.wikipedia.org/wiki/Erlang_(programming_language)) is normally used for large-scale systems that manage the allocation of scarce network resources (telecoms, banking, instant messaging)
 - Could make it easier to process many state-channels in parallel
 - AEternity is the first blockchain project to be written in Erlang (AFAIK)

 ## Diverse node roles

 - The AEternity network will contain nodes dedicated to the efficient functioning of particular elements of the network
-- Specialist functions include consensus processes, prediction markets, state channel liquidity, exchanges, (...)
+- Specialist functions include consensus processes, prediction markets, state channel liquidity, exchanges

 ## Sharding